SNERONinactive/EvAyako.github.io/README.md

 # Official NrPs Demonlist
 Welcome!
 This is the source code for the NrPs private server daemon.
 If you are interested in how a particular mechanic is implemented or if you want to help in some way with the development, then you are in the right place.
+You can see the site itself [here](https://evayako.github.io/)

 Some backgrounds were taken from global demonlist.
 You can look at their site [here](https://demonlist.org/).